 “I’m not ashamed of being from Wisconsin.
 Just of being from Kenosha.
 It’s a terrible place.” –Orson Welles

 Orson Welles was one of the most multi-talented individuals in Hollywood history.
-As an actor, producer, writer, and director, Welles influenced American cinema through his innovation and artistry, with many of his works still being studied and revered to this day.
+As an actor, producer, writer, and director, Welles influenced radio and American cinema through his innovation and artistry, with many of his works still being studied and revered to this day.

 Born in Kenosha, Wisconsin, on May 6th, 1915, Welles lived with his parents until they separated four years later.
-Afterwards, both of his parents moved to Chicago, with Welles’ father making a fortune as the inventor of a bicycle lamp, and his mother playing piano at lectures hosted by the Art Institute of Chicago.
+Afterwards, both of his parents moved to Chicago, with Welles’ father making a fortune as the inventor of a bicycle lamp and his mother playing piano at lectures hosted by the Art Institute of Chicago.
 Tragically, when Welles was nine, his mother died from hepatitis.

 The development of the show coincided with the resolution of Welles’s oft-changing draft status in May 1943, when he was finally declared 4-F—unfit for military service—for a variety of medical reasons.
 “I felt guilty about the war,” Welles told biographer Barbara Leaming.
 “I was guilt-ridden about my civilian status.”
 He had been publicly hounded about his patriotism since Citizen Kane, when the Hearst press began persistent inquiries about why Welles had not been drafted.